 The bottoms of Earth's oceans contain dramatic landscapes — volcanic ridges, lofty peaks, wide plains and deep valleys—but most areas remain mapped in less detail than the surfaces of the moon and Mars.
 The National Oceanic and Atmospheric Administration estimates that 99 percent of the seafloor remains unexplored.

-"In spite of the importance of the oceans for life on Earth, the landscape beneath the sea is hidden in darkness and poorly mapped," said William Ryan, an oceanographer at Columbia University's Lamont-Doherty Earth Observatory who helped piece together the new maps.
+"In spite of the importance of the oceans for life on Earth, the landscape beneath the sea is hidden in darkness and poorly mapped," William Ryan, an oceanographer at Columbia University's Lamont-Doherty Earth Observatory who helped piece together the new maps, told The Earth Institute.
 "While we can map the surface of planets from spacecraft in a single mission, to obtain comparable detail of the hidden seascape requires visiting every spot with a ship."

 The new, sharper focus on parts of the seafloor — about 5 percent of the oceans — is thanks to a new synthesis of seafloor topography developed by oceanographers from scientific data.
 The information was collected on research cruises that traveled roughly 3 million miles across the oceans over the past two decades.